reststate/reststate-mobx/docs/Writing Data.md

 store.create(recordData);
 ```

-You can also save relationships by providing a `relationships` attribute, just like in the JSON API spec:
+You can also save relationships by providing a `relationships` attribute, just like in the JSON:API spec:

 ```javascript
 const recordData = {